sayoojcyriac/spring-boot-k8-basics/README.md

   <li>configMap.yaml</li>
  </ul>

 The pod containers communicate via the deployed service.
-The configurable message interval from configMap is exported as environment variables into the containers.
+The configurable message interval from configMap is consumed as environment variable on the containers.
+The respective deployment manifests defines the environment variables.
 The value is also later injected as a Java Spring property into the services. <br />

  Run the below Helm commands from deployment directory to deploy the services. <br />